Language Immersion FAQ

 What is language immersion education?

-Language immersion education is a method of teaching a foreign language.
+The Language immersion program is Richland One’s dual language magnet program that offers students the opportunity to learn Spanish, French or Chinese through grade level content.
 Students spend at least 50% of their time immersed in the foreign language.
 All subject areas are taught through both English and a foreign language.
 The goal of immersion is to provide learning experiences in two languages so that they develop proficiency both academically and linguistically.

 What does language immersion look like in Richland One?

 In the Language Immersion program in Richland One, students will spend 50% of their day in English where they are taught English language arts and Social Studies.
-The other 50% of the day is spent in either Spanish or Chinese where they are taught Math, Science, and either Spanish or Chinese language arts.
+The other 50% of the day is spent in either Spanish, French, or Chinese where they are taught Math, Science, and Spanish, French, or Chinese language arts.

 How does language immersion work?

 Initially, students new to language immersion do not always understand everything being said.
 Teachers use a variety of teaching strategies like exaggerated facial expressions, visuals, and manipulatives to communicate with students.
 In the beginning, it is not uncommon for students to use English to communicate with other students and teachers.
 As they move through the program, students begin to use more of the language.

 How does language immersion affect the development of English reading and writing?

 It is a common myth that language immersion will have a negative impact on a child’s language development, but research has shown quite the opposite.
 Learning two languages simultaneously only enhances a student’s first language.
 In a study done in Montreal, Canada, English speaking students received most of their instruction in French from Kindergarten- 6th grade.
 In reading, writing, and listening tests, these students outperformed their English-only counterparts (Cloud, et al., 2000).
 As a student learns a second language, they learn to understand that different languages use different rules.
 Learning and understanding a second language helps language learners to better understand their primary language.